India-South Sudan Relation

 Bilateral Trade

-8. India's trade with South Sudan is sparse.
-The main items of Indian imports from South Sudan are oil and timber, whereas India's exports mainly comprise consumer and household goods, food items, pharmaceuticals, motor cycles and three-wheelers.
-As the trade is mainly through third countries (Uganda, Kenya, UAE), precise data of the same are not available.
-Bilateral trade figures with South Sudan over the last seven years (from Department of Commerce of India website), are as follows:
+The main items of Indian imports from South Sudan are oil and timber, whereas India's exports mainly comprise of consumer and household goods, food items, pharmaceuticals, motor cycles and three-wheelers.
+As the trade is mainly through third countries (Uganda, Kenya, UAE), precise data of the same is not available.
+Bilateral trade figures with South Sudan over the last three years (from Department of Commerce of India website), are as follows:

 Year